liljencrantz/crush/README.md

 - [The overview](docs/overview.md) gives a detailed overview of the features of Crush.
+- [The syntax documentation](docs/overview.md) contains more a detailed description of the Crush syntax than what fits into the overview document.
 - [The configuration documentation](docs/config.md) describes how to configure Crush.
 - [The hacking documentation](docs/hacking.md) will eventually give you enough information about the inner workings of Crush to start hacking yourself.